How does swimming affect neck and back pain?

-Swimming and other types of hydrotherapy are usually considered excellent ways to strengthen the back and neck and overcome or prevent painful injury.
-The natural viscosity of water adds resistance to pool activities which makes building muscle even easier than on dry land.
+Swimming and other types of hydrotherapy are usually considered excellent ways to strengthen the neck and back and overcome or prevent painful injury.
+The natural thickness of water adds resistance to pool activities, which makes building muscle even easier than on dry land.
 Plus, swimming is far less jarring to the spine and joints in the body than high-impact exercises like running.
 That being said, it is possible for swimming and pool therapy to actually add to neck or back pain if the swimmer isn’t careful.
-The key is making sure that you know proper swimming techniques and you don’t overdo your workout.
+The key is making sure that you know proper swimming techniques and that you don’t overdo your workout.

-For the most part, swimming is a great way to overcome back or neck pain, but the swimmer still needs to be mindful of the ways it can also cause additional pain.
+For the most part, swimming is a great way to overcome neck or back pain, but the swimmer still needs to be mindful of the ways it can also cause additional pain.
 Factors that may increase pain include:

 - Overdoing your workout.
 Muscle strain and injury can result from overdoing your swimming session.

 - Insufficient stretching.
 Before swimming, the swimmer needs to fully stretch to avoid potential damage.

 - Improper flip turning at the wall.
 A flip turn is a great way to maximize the speed of a swimmer’s lap, but overextension can injure neck or back muscles.